-The reserve for acquisition of own shares is subject to legal and regulatory restrictions, including limitations on the use of the shares acquired for purposes such as voting rights and distributions to shareholders.
-The reserve is not distributable as dividends or other forms of capital distributions.
+Until its reversal, the reserve for the acquisition of own shares was subject to legal and regulatory restrictions, including limitations on the use of the acquired shares for purposes such as voting rights and distributions to shareholders.
+The reserve was not distributable as dividends or other forms of capital distributions.